 FAQ posts will also save you valuable time by reducing the number of times you have to answer the same question over and over via email.

 These sites will give a long list of topics to cover in your blog.

 Art Blogs Separates Artists From Other Artists

-A Place to Sell your art
+A Place To Sell Your Art

-Unlike most social media sites you will be able to create landing pages for people to purchase your artwork.
+Unlike most social media sites, you can create landing pages for people to purchase your artwork.

-Your fans will be able to buy from your blog 24/7.
+Your fans will be able to buy from your blog, 24/7.

 Art Blogging Tips

 Here are some posts to help you build an audience faster.

 - How to Write Pillar Content and Why it is Important for Artists